 As stated in the previous post, Yupana - Global Vision, conventional modeling techniques for simulating complex environments have relied on a set of fixed rules to govern how the model is to function.
-Agent based models (ABM) have been used for this purpose, to represent complex systems such as evolutionary biology, logistics, and nuclear physics.
-While methods of ABM have been effective for specific use-cases, they fail to be a generalizable and scalable over multiple systems.
-Popular heuristics such as machine learning (ML) and neural networks (NN) are used for defining correlations among data and producing robust pattern detection, yet alone cannot model complex systems.
-Yupana proposes to apply the techniques of ABM and heuristics in an adaptive architecture designed for continuous integration with the real world data.
+Agent based models (ABM) have been used for this purpose, to represent complex systems such as those in evolutionary biology or economics.
+While methods of ABM have been effective for specific use-cases, they fail to be generalizable and scalable over multiple systems.
+Popular heuristics such as machine learning (ML) and neural networks (NN) are used for defining correlations among data and producing robust pattern detection; yet alone, these methodologies cannot model complex systems.
+Yupana proposes to apply the techniques of ABM and heuristics in an adaptive architecture designed for continuous integration with real world data streams.
 The vision is to produce a model which can recognize patterns, apply rules, and readapt to novel stimuli.

 Yupana’s main architecture is based on an Agent Based Modeling framework, which allows for discrete data agents to interact with each other and the environment.
 One key distinction to be made, is that with typical ABM models the rules of the environment and initial data conditions are predetermined and static.
-With Yupana, the rules of the system are not known beforehand and therefore will be determined as a function of the models ability to produce an internal representation of the external environment.
+With Yupana, the rules of the system are not known beforehand and therefore will be determined as a function of the models ability to contextualize independent streams of real world data.
 This requires Yupana to be a continuous ABM model, where as new data is produced, it will be sent into the simulation to affirm the predictions of agents, or readjust them.
 This way, the rules can start as fuzzy representations, with gradual refinement over time.
-Deploying the Yupana model will not require for the full system to be operational, which will allow for new data sources, environmental variables, and agents to be integrated for further refinement.
-In order to reduce the pre-determined nature of conventional frameworks, the model will simply monitor the relationships between agents, with analytical tools build externally for multiple implementations.
-By separating the visualization, arithmetic, and aggregative mechanisms typical used to understand the modeled environment from the Yupana, this will give the model the adaptive structure it requires to be scalable.
+Deploying the Yupana model will not require for the full system to be operational, which will allow for new data sources, environmental variables, and agents to be integrated on a rolling basis.
+In order to reduce the pre-determined nature of conventional frameworks, the model will simply monitor the relationships between agents, with analytical tools build externally for abstracting use case implementations.
+By separating the visualization, arithmetic, and aggregative mechanisms from Yupana, the model can achieve an adaptive and scalable structure.

-Yupana agents are unique entities whose main function is to represent a piece of the external environment, and the behaviors associated with the data it produces.
-Similar to the agents found in conventional ABMs, these agents will be discrete units allowing for unique principles to emerge among each individual.
-Activity of one agent will be dependent on the activity within the piece of the external environment in which they are monitoring.
+Yupana agents are unique entities who hold a one-to-one relationship with a piece of the modeled environment.
+Activity in the environment will update the corresponding agent in the model.
+Similar to the agents found in conventional ABMs, these agents will be discrete, allowing for unique principles to emerge among each individual.
 Combining multiple self autonomous agents into one environment will allow for collaboration between different agents and the overlapping communities they belong to.
 Agents with commonalities form functional clusters called agent group nodes which communicate to form an additional network layer.
-Utilizing reinforcement learning and computational voting techniques, these nodes can evaluate and provide feedback on the performance of the distributed agents within their cluster.
-Similarly, collections of agent group nodes, which characterize larger functions within the system, interact to form a higher-order “master node” network layer which provides feedback to their respective contributing nodes.
+Cooperative, antagonistic, time-dependent, and feedback behavior will be observed in networks of interrelated agents.
+Integrating classification algorithms and computational voting techniques, insights can be abstracted from the model.
+Utilizing reinforcement learning and anomaly detection the external environment can be used to refine model insights by assessing the validity of observed behaviors.

 The model environment refers to the set of agents and algorithms needed for representing and distributing information across the model.
 The initial conditions of this environment will consist of agents which contain two points of reference: to the external world via data streams monitoring real time updates, and other agents to which they hold relationships to.
 Algorithms, which contain heuristic methods such as ML or NN, will allow agents to communicate with one another and the external environment.
 As agents are regularly updated from their real world reference point, also known as a receptive field, heuristic algorithms will be reinforced for accurate forms of communication between the external environment and other agents.
 This will allow Yupana to tune algorithms towards recognizing the unique relationships between an agent and their reference points.
 We refer to these relationships (agent to environment, agent to agent) as the rules of the system which will be learned in a training phase and continuously tuned as more data is produced externally and integrated.